bryan-bmf/anime-list/README.md

 * [Setup](#setup)

 ## General info
 Search for any anime or anime character to see general information about it, including YouTube videos related to them.
-Developed with the help of an MyAnimeList-like API (Jikan API), YouTube, Giphy and hosted in Firebase
+Developed with the help of an MyAnimeList-like API (Jikan API), YouTube, Giphy, Firebase Cloud Functions and hosted in Firebase.

 ## Technologies
 Project is created with: